vannguyengd/gooddata-ui/docs/02_start__catalog_export.md

 * dateDataSets
 * displayForms

-At the next run, `catalog-export` tries to resolve the new items from the server against the existing items, and does the following:
+At the next run, `@gooddata/catalog-export` tries to resolve the new items from the server against the existing items, and does the following:

 * Preserves the existing keys by matching their identifier attributes
 * Removes the keys that do not exist on the server